-Sumitomo Mitsui Financial Group, Inc. (SMFG) provides the Bank and its affiliates with credit loss protection on certain approved loan commitments (primarily investment-grade commercial lending commitments).
-The notional amount of such loan commitments was \$3.72 billion as of June 2020 and \$5.74 billion as of December 2019, substantially all of which was in the Bank.
+To mitigate the credit risk associated with the Bank's commercial lending activities, the Bank obtains credit protection on certain loans and lending commitments through credit default swaps, both single-name and index-based contracts, and through the issuance of credit-linked notes.
+In addition, Sumitomo Mitsui Financial Group, Inc. (SMFG) provides the Bank and its affiliates with credit loss protection on certain approved loan commitments (primarily investmentgrade commercial lending commitments), for which the notional amount was \$3.21 billion as of September 2020 and \$5.74 billion as of December 2019, substantially all of which was in the Bank.
 The credit loss protection on loan commitments provided by SMFG is generally limited to 95% of the first loss the Bank and its affiliates realize on such commitments, up to a maximum of approximately \$950 million.
-In addition, subject to the satisfaction of certain conditions, upon the Bank's request, SMFG will provide protection for 70% of additional losses on such commitments, up to a maximum of \$750 million, of which no protection had been provided as of June 2020 and December 2019.
-The Bank also uses other financial instruments to mitigate credit risks related to certain commitments not covered by SMFG.
-These instruments primarily include credit default swaps that reference the same or similar underlying instrument or entity, or credit default swaps that reference a credit index.
+In addition, subject to the satisfaction of certain conditions, upon the Bank's request, SMFG will provide protection for 70% of additional losses on such commitments, up to a maximum of \$750 million, of which no protection had been provided as of September 2020 and December 2019.